cjpetrus/lambda-epubify/README.md

 4. Install lxml's dependencies by running the `bootstrap.sh` script.
 5. Run the `build.sh` script to build a ZIP file.

 The ZIP file created on step 4 is ready to be uploaded to AWS Lambda and invoked.
+The handler filename is `handler`, the handler func is called `handler`.

 # Usage